-Disruptor technology has landed an increasingly prolific place in healthcare organisations, yielding benefits that range from lowering the cost of care to increasing the effective utilisation of care providers, not to mention empowering to self-assess, self-analyse and proactively seek care when and where they need it.
+Disruptor technology has landed an increasingly prolific place in healthcare organizations, yielding benefits that range from lowering the cost of care to increase the effective utilization of care providers, not to mention empowering to self-assess, self-analyze and proactively seek care when and where they need it.

 For healthcare providers, effective consumer engagement models have become a means for survival, particularly in the private sector.
 With rising consumer expectations private healthcare providers must deploy solutions that enhance the customer experience and deliver value, in turn, building loyalty in customers and differentiating their business in a competitive customer-centric market.